Testing Method Of Electrical Power Transformer

 Procedure

-In this test, we connect two transformers in parallel and applied normal voltage and frequency.
+In this test, we connected two transformers in parallel and applied normal voltage and frequency.
 The secondary winding is connected in series and their Phase in opposite directions.
 We use a voltage regulator on the secondary side and change the voltage gradually To measure the total iron losses and copper losses with the help of watt meters.
 When Switch s is open watt meter W1 measures core losses.
 We Connect secondary winding in such a way it has potential in the opposite direction, this is only possible when Vab=Vcd So watt meter W2 Measure the copper loss.

 0 Comments